isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-rn-09-18-14-version-816.md

   See the Vertical Update Field option in the table in [Adding a new meta tag field](../c-about-settings-menu/c-about-metadata-menu.md#task_6DF188C0FC7F4831A4444CA9AFA615E5) and [About Vertical Update](../c-about-index-menu/c-about-vertical-updates.md#concept_E65A70C9C2E04804BF24FBE1B3CAD899).

-  This feature can only be used on [!DNL Adobe Search&Promote] accounts that use Index Connector.
+  This feature can only be used on [!DNL Adobe Search&amp;Promote] accounts that use Index Connector.
 To have this custom feature setup for you so that you can use it in your account, contact your Adobe Technical Account Manager.

 ## Fixes and enhancements {#section_22D1AFC99F394D569898828A0D3C419D}